 What Causes a Belly in Sewer Line?

 The main reason that your sewer line may get a belly is that the soil around the sewer pipe changes and settles over time.
+This weakens the structural support that holds the pipe in place.
+Over time, the pipe sags.

 You can eliminate a belly in your sewer line with proper installation and grading.
 When a plumbing service comes to install your sewer line, they will make sure to pack down the soil as tightly as possible to ensure you don’t experience a lot of movement.
 Of course, this assumes proper design of your sewer lateral the first place.